denbonte/test_clara_covid19/README.md

 N.B.: NVIDIA is changing some of these names on-the-run, so on their website they are reported wrong and it could be the same happens for this README.

-Then, instantiate the pipeline and check everything went as intended by running:
+Then, create the pipeline and check everything went as intended by running:

 ```
 clara create pipelines -p COVID-19-pipeline.yaml